threadom/laravel-worker/README.md

 The craftman become from the artisan to the worker.\
 Industry is not better than crafting, but more productive.

-Worker come with a folders and files structures for modulable application.
+Worker come with a folders and files structures for modulables applications.

 ## Structures